-Contractor shall comply with all DHCS DMC-ODS mandated reporting requirements, and is required to inform BHRS QM and BHRS Program Analyst within forty-eight (48) hours after an occurrence, of the following:
+Contractor is required to inform BHRS QM and BHRS Program Analyst within forty-eight (48) hours after an occurrence, of the following:

-- Leadership or staffing changes. - ii.
+- i.
+Leadership or staffing changes. - ii.
 Organizational and/or corporate structure changes (example: conversion to non-profit status). - iii.
-Changes in the type of services being provided at that location; day treatment or medication support services when medications are administered or dispensed from the provider site.

-- iv.
-Significant changes in the physical plant of the provider site (some physical plant changes could require a new fire or zoning clearance).

-- v.
-Change of ownership or location.
+Changes in the type of services being provided at that location; day treatment or medication support services when medications are administered or dispensed from the provider site. - iv.
+Significant changes in the physical plant of the provider site (some physical plant changes could require a new fire or zoning clearance). - v.
+Change of ownership or location. - vi.

-- vi.
 Complaints regarding the provider

-13. Client Eligibility
+11. Client Eligibility

 - a.
-Clients are eligible to receive DMC-ODS services if they: (a) are receiving San Mateo County Medi-Cal benefits or are eligible to receive San Mateo County Medi-Cal benefits; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-V) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident. - b.
-Clients may also be eligible to receive treatment and recovery services under San Mateo County's DMC-ODS network of care using non-Medi-Cal funding if they: (a) do not have health care coverage; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-V) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident.
+Clients are eligible to receive DMC-ODS services if they: (a) are receiving San Mateo County Medi-Cal benefits or are eligible to receive San Mateo County Medi-Cal benefits; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-5) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident. - b.
+Clients may also be eligible to receive treatment and recovery services under San Mateo County's DMC-ODS network of care using non-Medi-Cal funding if they: (a) do not have health care coverage; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-5) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident.

 c.
-Contractor Responsibilities:
+Contractor Responsibilities

-- i.
-Contractor shall verify the client's residency status to ensure they are a San Mateo County resident.
-Homeless or transient clients shall be homeless or transient in San Mateo County.
+- Contractor shall verify the client's residency status to ensure they are a San Mateo County resident.
+Clients experiencing homelessness shall be transient or homeless in San Mateo County.
 A statement of verification shall be kept in the client's file. - ii.
 Contractor shall verify the client's Medi-Cal eligibility status on a monthly basis.
 Verification of Medi-Cal eligibility shall be kept in the client's file.